-GENERAL DESCRIPTION . . .
+GENERAL DESCRIPTION...
 The Bonds will bear interest from the Date of Initial Delivery and will mature on August 15 of the years and in the principal amounts, and will bear interest at the rates per annum, set forth on the inside cover page hereof.
 Interest on the Bonds will accrue from the Date of Initial Delivery, will be paid on February 15, 2026 and each August 15 and February 15 thereafter until maturity or earlier redemption and will be calculated on the basis of a 360-day year composed of twelve 30-day months.
 The Bonds will be issued in fully registered form only, without coupons, in denominations of \$5,000 or any integral multiple thereof, and when issued, will be registered in the name of Cede & Co., as registered owner and nominee for The Depository Trust Company ("DTC"), New York, New York, acting as securities depository for the Bonds until DTC resigns or is discharged.
 The Bonds initially will be available to purchasers in book-entry form only.
 So long as Cede & Co., as the nominee of DTC, is the registered owner of the Bonds, principal of and interest on the Bonds will be payable by the paying agent to DTC, which will be solely responsible for making such payment to the beneficial owners of the Bonds.
 The initial paying agent for the Bonds is BOKF, NA, Dallas, Texas (the "Paying Agent" or "Paying Agent/Registrar").

 REDEMPTION...
-The Bonds maturing on and after August 15, 2032 are subject to redemption prior to maturity at the option of the District, in whole or from time to time in part, on August 15, 2031, or on any date thereafter, in integral multiples of \$5,000, at a redemption price equal to the principal amount thereof plus accrued interest from the most recent interest payment date to the date fixed for redemption.
-Additionally, the Bonds may be subject to mandatory redemption if the Initial Purchaser elects to aggregate two or more consecutive maturities as term Bonds ("Term Bonds").
+The Bonds maturing on and after August 15, 2031 are subject to redemption prior to maturity at the option of the District, in whole or from time to time in part, on August 15, 2030, or on any date thereafter, in integral multiples of \$5,000, at a redemption price equal to the principal amount thereof plus accrued interest from the most recent interest payment date to the date fixed for redemption.

 Notice of Optional Redemption...
-At least 30 calendar days prior to the date fixed for any optional redemption of Bonds or portions thereof prior to maturity a written notice of such redemption shall be sent by the Paying Agent by United States mail, first-class postage prepaid, at least 30 calendar days prior to the date fixed for optional redemption, to the registered owner of each Bond to be redeemed at its address as it appeared on the 45th calendar day prior to such redemption date and to the Municipal Security Rulemaking Board ("MSRB") through its electronic municipal market access system ("EMMA").
+At least 30 calendar days prior to the date fixed for any optional redemption of Bonds or portions thereof prior to maturity a written notice of such redemption shall be sent by the Paying Agent by United States mail, first-class postage prepaid, at least 30 calendar days prior to the date fixed for optional redemption, to the registered owner of each Bond to be redeemed at its address as it appeared on the 45th calendar day prior to such redemption date and to major securities depositories and bond information services.